6 Ways to Reduce Plastic for Plastic Free July!

 Plastic straws are a perfect example of totally unnecessary single-use plastic.
 Instead, simply grab a packet of reusable bamboo or stainless steel straws to keep at home or on-the-go.

 Reusable kitchen wrap

 Say no to single-use plastic wraps in the kitchen.
 Standard plastic wraps like cling wrap are usually only used once before being immediately discarded.
 Instead, opt for a reusable kitchen wrap (like beeswax wraps) that can be washed and reused time and time again.
 Or, store your leftovers in a reusable stainless steel container instead.

 Being involved in Plastic Free July is a great way to find plastic alternatives that become new daily habits.
 Want to join us in this movement?
-Shop our range of reusable kitchen products and home essentials online right here at Inspire Me Naturally, with free shipping Australia-wide.
+Shop our range of reusable products right here at Inspire Me Naturally.